The Sky's The Limit

 - Can the surgeon explain to you how this procedure will be tailored to your specific needs?

-- Have they ensured your expectations are reasonable?
+- Has the surgeon ensured your expectations are reasonable?

 - Are you confident to move forward with the surgery?